Dugundji systems and a retract characterization of effective zero-dimensionality: Introduction

-A secondary aim of the paper is to elaborate certain aspects of the construction of a Dugundji system for a closed subset $\emptyset\neq B\neq X$ of a computable metric space $X$.
+A secondary aim\footnote{Note that Dugundji systems are used in the construction of retractions in Theorems \ref{thm:a} and \ref{thm:b}.} of the paper is to elaborate certain aspects of the construction of a Dugundji system for a closed subset $\emptyset\neq B\neq X$ of a computable metric space $X$.
 For us, a Dugundji system for $B$ consists of a (locally finite in its union) collection $(V_i)_{i\in\N}\subseteq\Sigma^0_1(X)$ and a sequence of points $(y_i)_{i\in\N}\subseteq B$ satisfying certain axioms about the relative closeness of $V_i$ to $y_i$ and to $B$ (for the precise definition we refer to Section \ref{sec:thirdagain}).
-These objects are used in the proof of the Dugundji Extension Theorem (cf. \cite[Hint to Prob 4.5.20(a)]{Engelking}), and could be said (informally speaking) to have some attributes of piecewise constant maps $X\setminus B\to X$.
-As such it is interesting to examine representations of the class of closed sets $\Pi^0_1(X)$ related to Dugundji systems (in this paper, see Proposition \ref{prn:dclosedsets}).
+These objects are used in the proof of the Dugundji Extension Theorem (cf.~\cite[Hint to Prob 4.5.20(a)]{Engelking}, \cite[\S 1.2]{vanMill2} or, originally, \cite{Dugundji}), and could be said (informally speaking) to have some attributes of piecewise constant maps $X\setminus B\to X$.
+As such it is interesting to examine representations of the class of closed sets $\mathcal{A}(X)$ related to Dugundji systems (in this paper, see Proposition \ref{prn:dclosedsets}).
 However, our main interest is to give a general construction of a Dugundji system (Proposition \ref{prn:dugundji}), from $\deltar\sqcap\delta^{>}_{\textrm{dist}}$-information on $B$.
 This construction is developed in several respects further than we need to prove the above two theorems --- for instance, we improve the coefficient $2$ in the bound on $d(x,y_i)$ ($x\in V_i$) to $1+\epsilon$, and replace the open balls $\ball{x}{2^{-2}d_A(x)}$ ($x\in X\setminus B$) by $\ball{x}{f(x).d_A(x)}$ for a specified lower semicontinuous $f:X\setminus B\to (0,1]$ with a strict upper bound $\frac{\epsilon}{2+\epsilon}$ specified along a countable dense subset $(\img\nu)\setminus B$.
 Such a function $f$ is easily found for any $\epsilon$ and $B$, but the more general conditions may be useful in some circumstances.
 We also note the construction uses, initially, an effective countable paracompactness result (Lemma \ref{lem:effparac}) which may be of independent interest.

 Next, in Section \ref{sec:newfourth}, from such a construction, under a certain effective assumption of zero-dimensionality for a closed set $A$, Dugundji systems relative to $A$ for any closed $B\subseteq A$ can be computed (Proposition \ref{prn:dugundjizd}) with pairwise disjoint (open) sets, provided $\emptyset\neq B\neq X$.
 In case that $X$ is an effectively zero-dimensional computable metric space, a slightly different construction is presented (Remark \ref{rem:zddgone}), which allows to obtain clopen sets here, as well as (e.g.) to avoid the restriction $B\neq X$ under an additional assumption (Remark \ref{rem:zddgtwo}).